nickbalestra/E2/README.md

 The project runs with Elm by default and hot replacement of changes to the modules.
 Currently it is on 0.17.1 A dummy Elm app, that consume the server API is provided as an example.

-## docker-compose usage
-* To start server at port 3000, type the following command in terminal:
-  * docker-compose up
-* To stop server, type following command in terminal:
-  * docker-compose down